 5. Wildspitz – Panoramic Views in Schwyz

 For those of you interested in a bigger spring walk, Wildspitz is a good option (see our post here for more details).
 At 1580m you might need snowshoes in early spring but not by the time April/May comes around.
-This year, for example, the peak was already pretty much clear of snow for part of March as well.
+In 2021, for example, the peak was already pretty much clear of snow for part of March as well.
 We’d recommend having a look at the Wildspitz webcam to see how much snow you’ll have to cope with!
 Other than that it’s not the smallest hike so you’ll need lots of energy on the day to do it.
 If you make it to the top, the view is a sight to behold!
 From left to right it’s a panorama of snow-capped mountains with the iconic Mythen brothers to your left and Rigi posing on the right.
 If you don’t do this in spring consider it on one of those autumn days where it’s cloudy down in the valley and sunny on top – our picture is from an autumn hike and the atmosphere was terrific!

 |End||Arth Goldau Station|

 |Canton||Zug & Schwyz|